 Linda creates “statement maker” clothing in the style of the 1930s through 60s and emphasizes “quality, flattering fit, and beautiful fabrics.”
 After closing their 7th St. location in 2013 and opening a studio in upstate New York, in 2017 the East Village once again had the good fortune of having D.L.
 Cerney open in the neighborhood.
-Today on 9th St., D.L.
+Today on 9th Street, D.L.
 Cerney enjoys a dedicated following of long-term customers and newcomers alike.
-The store also frequently provides clothes for period piece TV shows as well as numerous Broadway plays, including the Color Purple, Memphis, and South Pacific.
+The store also frequently provides clothes for period piece TV shows as well as numerous Broadway plays, including The Color Purple, Memphis and South Pacific.

-Linda's designs influenced by Broadway, old movies, her research, and her own memories.
-As we walked through her store, Linda excitedly pointed out a few of her favorite designs, including brightly patterned blouses in the style she remembers her aunts wearing, the timeless, high-waisted “field trouser” that dominate almost all old Hollywood movies, and a row of reversible, wool jackets in the style of the '50s reversible jacket fad.
+Linda's designs are influenced by Broadway, old movies, her research and her own memories.
+As we walked through her store, she excitedly pointed out a few of her favorites, including brightly patterned blouses in the style she remembers her aunts wearing, the timeless, high-waisted “field trouser” that dominate almost all old Hollywood movies and a row of reversible, wool jackets in the style of the '50s reversible jacket fad.
 Passing by a patterned tent dress with wide, square front-pockets, she plucked it off the rack and deemed it perfect for a day at the beach “with a pair of little red tennis shoes.”

-Brookelynn Starnes, owner of this vintage inspired boutique, always enjoyed shopping on 9th Street... so when she decided to open up a store in Manhattan, she did not have to contemplate too long on the perfect location.
+Brookelynn Starnes, owner of this vintage-inspired boutique, always enjoyed shopping on 9th Street... so when she decided to open up a store in Manhattan, she did not have to contemplate too long on the perfect location.
 Brookelynn certainly appreciates the foot traffic that a street like 9th brings to her shop, but she has worked hard to develop a loyal customer base and believes that this is the real secret to her success.
 She is grateful to these people and loves the relationships she has built over the years — both here and in her other location in Park Slope.
-Brookelynn, a designer herself for many years, has made the decision to focus on other labels for the store rather than creating them herself, for now.
+Brookelynn, a designer for many years, has made the decision to focus on other labels for the store rather than creating them herself, for now.
 She is "super duper selective, " carrying quality clothing with a range of price points.
 Always trying to keep her pieces "fresh and current, " she is constantly following the Indie cult both here in the States and abroad.
 "I am piece driven, rather than brand.
 If I find something awesome, then I just have to have it. " She researches "like crazy" both online and at trade shows, and she learns a great deal from her international clientele.
 In addition, Brookelynn often accompanies her husband, owner of Rivington Guitars on 4th Street, and roams the country looking for both vintage clothing for Cloak & Dagger and guitars.